crunchable/api-docs/source/index.md

 If you want to attach a phone number that Crunchers will dial in order to perform your request, please prefix it with the 'dial:' prefix.
 This will allow us to recognize that this is a phone number, and optimize call charges by routing the call through the web.

+In order to automate sending DTMF tones after the call is established, add a '@' sign at the end of the phone number, and after that the required DTMF tones.
+In order to wait 0.5 seconds before sending a tone, use the 'w' sign.

+For example:

 `{`<br>
 `  instruction: ...`<br>